-Temporarily Restricted Net Assets: Temporarily restricted net assets are those resources that have been restricted by donors for a specific purpose or are time restricted.
-Net assets released from restrictions represent the satisfaction of the restricted purposes specified by the donor, or by the occurrence of other events.
+Temporarily Restricted Net Assets: Temporarily restricted net assets are those resources that have been restricted by donors for a specific purpose or period of time.
+Net assets released from restrictions represent the satisfaction of the restricted purposes specified by the donor.